PaddlePaddle/PaddleOCR/README.md

 * Note: For the training and evaluation of the above DB model, post-processing parameters box_thresh=0.6 and unclip_ratio=1.5 need to be set.
 If using different datasets and different models for training, these two parameters can be adjusted for better result.

-For the training guide and use of PaddleOCR text detection algorithm, please refer to the document [Text detection model training/evaluation/prediction](./doc/detection.md)
+For the training guide and use of PaddleOCR text detection algorithms, please refer to the document [Text detection model training/evaluation/prediction](./doc/detection.md)

 ## Text recognition algorithm

-PaddleOCR open-source text recognition algorithm list:
+PaddleOCR open-source text recognition algorithms list:
 - [x]  CRNN([paper](https://arxiv.org/abs/1507.05717))
 - [x]  Rosetta([paper](https://arxiv.org/abs/1910.05085))
 - [x]  STAR-Net([paper](http://www.bmva.org/bmvc/2016/papers/paper043/index.html))